cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 my strengths all these years later.
 They also hit on my attitude about
 collaboration: "Great teammate, always was a team player."

-I thoroughly enjoyed building productive working relationships with people from all kinds of backgrounds.
+I enjoyed building productive working relationships with people from all kinds of backgrounds.
 This was a startup too, so there was a constant looming pressure forcing us to work hard and be direct with one another.
 But it was teaching, which should be joyful for the students.
 It was important to me that we felt the same sense of joy in the office.
 The video team was an especially fun group to work with.
 In preparing for the autobiography, I was able to get feedback from a few of my former colleagues.
 One of the lead video production members had this to say about working with me.

 > You were a great colleague and I appreciated your humor and humanity.
 I can
 > remember lots of times where you lightened a tense mood on set, listened to me